Donaldttt/fuzzyy/README.md

 and clear the Cursor highlight group.
 This is to work around limitations in how
 |popupwin| operates.
 To allow fuzzboxCursor to be linked to Cursor (the default),
 the resolved properties of Cursor are copied to fuzzboxCursor where possible.

+## Credits

+Fuzzbox was originally created as Fuzzyy by Nachuan Tang (@Donaldttt) and is currently developed and maintained by Mark Woods (@mmrwoods).
+Many other people have contributed both code to fix bugs and add new features, and by submitting issues to report bugs or suggest new features.
+Thanks for all the contributions!

+The Fuzzbox logo is adapted from an image on [fuzzboxes.org](https://fuzzboxes.org/) and is used with kind permission of Nick Sternberg.